Sri Lanka Cricketers Leave Pakistan After Bomb Blast

 Pakistan beat Sri Lanka by six runs in the opening one-day international in Rawalpindi on Tuesday, a game that went ahead despite the suicide attack in the twin city of Islamabad.

-The Pakistan Cricket Board said security around the visiting team had been increased following the attack.
+The Pakistan Cricket Board (PCB) said security around the visiting team had been tightened following the attack.

+PCB chairman Mohsin Naqvi met Sri Lankan players at their Islamabad hotel late Wednesday and assured them of their safety, Pakistani officials said.

-The remaining matches are scheduled to take place on Thursday and Saturday, also in Rawalpindi.
+The remaining ODI matches are scheduled for Thursday and Saturday, also in Rawalpindi.
+The T20 tournament is scheduled to follow from November 17 to the 29th.

 Legal Disclaimer: